Press release after the meeting of the Financial Stability Committee on macroprudential supervision

 - Piotr Tomaszewski, President of the Management Board of the Bank Guarantee Fund.

-Performing its statutory duties, the Committee passed a resolution on a recommendation addressed to the Minister of Finance on maintaining the countercyclical buffer rate at 0% in the first quarter of 2021 and also decided to provide information on its level and underlying indicators to the European Systemic Risk Board (ESRB).
-The representative of the Minister of Finance agreed with the recommendation and acknowledged that there is no need to take legislative measures in this area.
+Performing its statutory duties, the Committee passed a resolution on a recommendation addressed to the Minister of Finance on maintaining the countercyclical buffer rate at 0% in the fourth quarter of 2022.
+The representative of the Minister of Finance agreed with the recommendation and acknowledged that there is no need to take legislative action in this area.

-The next regular meeting of the Committee on macroprudential supervision is scheduled for the second quarter of 2021.
+The next regular meeting of the Committee on macroprudential supervision has been scheduled for March 2023.